coffeemug/defstartup/_drafts/why-rethinkdb-failed.md

   in the implementation, so application developers wouldn't have to.
-- __Consistency.__ We made everything from the query language, to the client drivers, to cluster configuration, to documentation, to the marketing copy on the front page was as consistent as possible.
+- __Consistency.__ We made everything from the query language, to the client drivers, to cluster configuration, to documentation, to the marketing copy on the front page as consistent as possible.

 If these trade-offs seem familiar, they're straight from the [worse is better][worse-is-better] essay.
 It turned out that correctness,